-Hi, this is Nick Webb and welcome to another episode of Fixing Healthcare.
-You know, I’m so excited about what I’m learning from the most incredible thought leaders in the world as we’re filming the film, Fixing Healthcare.
+Hi, this is Nick Webb and welcome to another episode of The Healthcare Cure.
+You know, I’m so excited about what I’m learning from the most incredible thought leaders in the world as we’re filming the film, The Healthcare Cure.
 Also in the research from my upcoming book, The Healthcare Mandate, I was able to discover some really, really interesting things that I’d like to share with you here today.

 Now, first of all, let me tell you a little personal story.
 When I started the process of filming this film, I realized that I was a complete and total hypocrite.
 I was talking about the importance of being an optimal health yet, I was 20 pounds overweight, and then it hit me I needed to lose weight.
 In fact, I started to move into a level of pre hypertension.
 I felt sluggish and really began to feel unhealthy.
 So I decided I was going to do it.
 And it was hard.
 Oh yeah.
 And then I tried it again and it failed.
 And it was hard and they tried to get it failed and was hard.
 And I kept trying it.
 And it failed.
 And it was hard, until I started to really apply the principles and the science behind weight loss.
 That really made me realize what we need to do if we’re going to fix healthcare.
 The good news is I lost over 22 pounds in three months, I’ve never felt better and now a healthy lifestyle is part of my daily routine.